 Born out of the spirit of wonder, Allbirds is a New Zealand-American company that prides itself on providing the world's most comfortable shoes, flats, and clothing made with natural materials like merino wool and eucalyptus fiber.
 Along with their well-reputed selection of sustainable sneakers, they also offer some ’Loungers,’ which are slip-ons made with breezy eucalyptus fibers or wool.

 Allbirds’ Fabric and material

 Their loungers are made of breathable eucalyptus tree fibers or ZQ Merino wool.
 The insoles are made of layered castor bean oil and ZQ Merino wool as well.

 To make their ‘Loungers,’ Allbirds uses responsibly sourced eucalyptus tree fiber from FSC® Certified forests, which are then manufactured in Shenzhen, China and Ho Chi Minh, Vietnam.
 Their wool options are made in Busan, South Korea using ZQ Merino wool to ensure high standards of farming, land management and animal welfare.

 Allbirds’ Corporate responsibility

-Allbirds has prioritized reducing their environmental impact from the very beginning.
+Allbirds have prioritized reducing their environmental impact from the very beginning.
 Now a certified B-Corp, they are consistently working to reduce their environmental impact through numerous initiatives.